Skip to content

 Getting Started

-To access your child's Lesson History page, go to your parent profile in the Hoot App.
+To access your child's Lesson History page, go to your parent profile in the Hoot Reading App.
 From the main menu, select Lesson History.

 Parent Profile | Lesson History Page